fbpx

 At a time when good news seems hard to come by, I want to take a moment to highlight a few of the positives that we, as a classical learning community, can hold on to and cherish even during this difficult time.
 While this is not how any of our students and families imagined spending the last several weeks of their school year, it is important to recalibrate our perspective and take stock of the ways in which our students, teachers, and families continue to be strengthened and blessed despite our current state of affairs.

 Classical education takes seriously the building up of virtues, molding and shaping of character, and fomenting sound habits of mind within its students.
 This is an important element of a proper education because we know that students will encounter challenging circumstances throughout their lives.
 And while the school setting is where these things are studied, they are meant to be practiced in all areas of our lives.
 What we are living through is precisely the type of unexpected and turbulent moment in which the properly educated are uniquely built to withstand and to thrive.
-Because the bulk of our life is spent outside of a classroom, a proper education prepares us for these times and provides us with equipment for living.
+Because the bulk of our life is spent outside of a classroom, a proper education prepares us for these times and provides us equipment for living.
 C.S.
 Lewis spoke of the virtue of courage as, “Not simply one of the virtues, but the form of every virtue at the testing point.”
 Similarly, Aristotle called courage, “The first of human qualities.”
 Although we did not seek it out and we long for the day this is all over, we have nonetheless been given a platform upon which students can practice virtues, such as courage, which have been impressed upon them within the classroom.

 Despite the shortcomings of our current delivery method, there are many other valuable, even vital, lessons and skills that can be practiced and refined.
 As a classical school, we understand that the written word is sacred and that much learning is accomplished through diligent, concentrated, and isolated study with the greatest thinkers of our Western Tradition.
 In fact, many of our most revered thinkers were largely self-taught through reading, writing, and personal reflection.
 The opportunity to realize the joys of uncovering truth in quiet contemplation, absent a teacher, is invaluable and will serve our students well through a lifetime of academic and personal educational pursuits.